-Mitigated dualism is the idea of a good god and an evil god, with one superior to the other.
+Mitigated dualism is a good and evil, white and black mindset.
+It is the idea of a good god and an evil god, with one superior to the other.
 It’s a simple way of categorizing things as good and evil.
 Unfortunately, this mindset reflects the biases, prejudices, and values of those who define and control the cultural group involved.

-Organized religion is responsible for propagating the concept of mitigated dualism in our cultural narrative.
+Western organized religion is based on the concept of mitigated dualism.
+It is the dominate force programming our cultural narrative.
 It is so pervasive that most people don’t recognize it.
 This concept is the most destructive when you can’t see it or acknowledge it.